How to Accomplish Honest Self-Reflection in Cycling

 Self Reflection Cycling

 Self-reflection is a great art.
-Because honestly… being honest is hard.
-And being honest with oneself is the greatest challenge.
-It may sound easy but many cyclists fail when it counts to be 100% true to ourselves.
+Because honestly being honest is hard.
+And being honest with oneself is the biggest challenge.
+It may sound easy but many cyclists fail when it counts to be 100% true to themself.

-But the thing is, if applied right one can improve both: Being an athlete and being the person one wants to be, privately as well as in career.
+But the thing is, if applied right you can improve both: Being an athlete and being the person you want to be, privately as well as in career.
 The following questions will help you to challenge your actions and beliefs and move toward who you want to become.

 The Doom Loop of Self-Reflection